nmashkour/Practicum/README.md

-# Project Title : City of New York Restaurant Regulation
+# New York City Department of Health: Risk Segmentation Model Approach for Restaurants

 ## Description

 The New York City Department of Health and Mental Hygiene is responsible for regulating 24,000 restaurants.
-At least once per year, the department conducts inspections randomly, with a holistic approach (i.e. food handling, food temperature, personal hygiene, and vermin control).The department’s main goal is to achieve high quality standards in the establishments.
+At least once per year, the Department conducts inspections randomly, with a holistic approach (i.e. food handling, food temperature, personal hygiene, and vermin control).The Department’s main goal is to achieve high quality standards in the establishments.

-## Purpouse
+## Purpose
-Segmentation, according to the probabilistic risk.
-Specifically, how to successfully determine an accurate impact measurement of the factors considered in the score weighting.
+The purpose of the analysis is to enhance DOH analytical capabilities by pinpointing trends in NYC's inspection outcomes, crafting a segmented model approach that informs the Department with an interactive dashboard.

+Our analysis aims to better inform inspectors what to look for, optimizing the inspection appointment and creating more targeted inspections.
+Overall, it will be a more efficient system for DOH inspections, acting as a supplementary tool to create an ecosystem of more sanitary conditions in NYC restaurants.

 ![deliverables](https://github.com/mchc7/Practicum---Group-10-/blob/main/deliverables_mapping.png)
 ### Deliverables
 Table 1 summarizes the primary differences between these five types:

 | Deliverable Type | Designed to be:|File Name